rho-contracts/rho-contracts/README.md

 broke its contract -- or more precisely, the module calling `derive` was contractually required to provide a function that would only return numbers when called, but it failed to abide to its responsibility.
-The error message should make it clear that the failure comes from `fn`, not from `derive`. `ho-contracts.js`'s error messages do indeed makes this clear.
+The error message should make it clear that the failure comes from `fn`, not from `derive`. `rho-contracts.js`'s error messages do indeed makes this clear.
 The error printed is:

-      \`fn()\` broke its contract.
+      `fn()` broke its contract.
 Expected a number, but got '**100.5**' for the return value of the call.

-`ho-contracts.js` is an implementation of the paper [*Contracts for higher-order functions*](http://dl.acm.org/citation.cfm?id=581484), by Findler and Felleisen, ICFP 2002.
+`rho-contracts.js` is an implementation of the paper [*Contracts for higher-order functions*](http://dl.acm.org/citation.cfm?id=581484), by Findler and Felleisen, ICFP 2002.
 The paper formalizes the notion of blame, describes the blame-tracking algorithm necessary to report blame correctly, and proves the algorithm correct.

-This implementation follows the paper closely with one limitation. `ho-contracts.js` does not report blame in term of the name of the module interacting.
+This implementation follows the paper closely with one limitation. `rho-contracts.js` does not report blame in term of the name of the module interacting.
 It only reports the function names.

 ### Contracts on Functions-as-Values

-`ho-contracts.js`'s higher-order contracts can also be used to check the correctness of functions used as values (aka, stored inside data structures.)
+`rho-contracts.js`'s higher-order contracts can also be used to check the correctness of functions used as values (aka, stored inside data structures.)
 This is clearly very useful in JavaScript where functions-in-data are used everywhere.
 In JavaScript, objects are constructed by putting functions into a